Keithw12/InjectorTool/README.md

 # Max Injector

-### Loads a module into the target's address space
+### Loads and executes a module in the target's address space

 ## Features
 **Current**